Topological nodal line in superfluid $^3$He and the Anderson theorem: INTRODUCTION

-Another unique consequence of the symmetry of the polar phase is related to disorder.
-The effect of disorder on physics of the nodal semimetals and unconventional superconductors is now under intensive study, see e.g. \cite{Gorkov1985,Sbierski2017,Altland2018,Zyuzin2019,Volovik2019,Gurarie2019,Halperin2019}.
-In particular, impurities may change the power law temperature dependence of physical quantities in the nodal superconductors.
-The polar phase inspite of its gaplessness demonstrates the robust behavior with respect of disorder opening a new area of application of the Anderson theorem \cite{Fomin2018}.
-According to Anderson theorem \cite{Anderson1959}, for $s$-wave superconductors with non-magnetic impurities the critical temperature $T_c$ and the energy gap are the same as in the clean limit.
-It was found by Fomin, that if impurities in the polar phase have the form of infinitely long non-magnetic strands, which are straight and parallel to each other (see Fig. \ref{RandomColumnFig}), the transition temperature also coincides with that in the clean limit \cite{Fomin2018}.
-The reason for that is that the polar phase represents the set of the independent 2D superconductors with different $p_z$.
-For the perfect columnar defects the scattering between different $p_z$ states (different 2D bands) is absent, and such impurities do not break the Cooper pairs.
-For each $p_z$ the 2D superfluid is fully gapped, with the isotropic gap $\Delta(p_z)$.
-That is why such 2D superfluids have the same properties as $s$-wave superconductors, and the Anderson theorem is applicable.
+A remarkable feature of the polar phase is that its $T_{\rm c}$ is suppressed only marginally compared to the critical temperature $T_{\rm cb}$ of clean bulk $^3$He (Fig.~\ref{polar}d), even when the distance between scattering strands is just a fraction of the coherence length\cite{Dmitriev2015,Dmitriev2018}.
+To explain this robustness, it has been suggested that the Anderson theorem can be extended to the polar phase\cite{Fomin2018}, provided impurities have the form of infinitely long non-magnetic strands, which are straight and parallel to each other and the scattering of quasiparticles is fully specular (see Fig.~\ref{polar}e).
+The reason is that the polar phase represents a set of independent two-dimensional (2D) superfluids with different $p_z$.
+(Here $\hat{\mathbf z}$ is the direction along the strands.)
+For perfect columnar defects the scattering between different $p_z$ states (or 2D bands) is absent.
+Such 2D superfluids have the same properties as $s$-wave superconductors, including time-reversal symmetry, the Anderson theorem is applicable and impurities do not break the Cooper pairs.
+Conceptually similar approach was suggested for extension of the Anderson theorem to multiband unconventional superconductors\cite{Ando2019,Brydon2019,Timmons2020,Brydon2021}.

-Experiments with the polar phase in the nanostructured material (nafen) with its parallel strands clearly demonstrate that the transition temperature to polar phase is only very little suppressed by the columnar disorder as compared to any other superfluid phase in nafen \cite{Dmitriev2015,Dmitriev2018}.
-In the sample on nafen-243 only the polar phase has been indentified so far, see Fig.~\ref{FominAndersonPhases}b.
-In less dense nafen the chiral Weyl superfluid (polar-distrorted A phase) and the state of the DIII topological class \cite{Altland1997,Schnyder2008} (polar-distrorted B phase) are observed only at lower temperatures.

-Small suppression of $T_c$ in the polar phase suggests that also the gap in the quasiparticle spectrum is not perturbed by the columnar disorder.
-Here we study the temperature dependence of the gap of the polar phase in nafen using NMR frequency shift.
-We observe the $T^3$ behavior at low temperature, which is the signature of the Dirac nodal line.
-The prefactor of the $T^3$ term is in a good agreement with the estimation, which follows from the BCS theory in a weak coupling approximation.
-This supports the Fomin idea of the application of Anderson theorem to the topological polar phase.